 Thevenine’s Equivalent circuit for firing network.

 Hence the load line can be drawn as

 When the firing signal is initialed the gate current will grow along the line of characteristic until the steady state point “P” is reached.
-However, before this point the thyristor will have turned ON, most likely in the region of point “A”.
+However, before this point, the thyristor will have turned ON, most likely in the region of point “A”.

 Requirements of Firing Circuits

-To turn on thyristor positively in the shortest time, it is desirable to have a gate current with a fast rise time up to the maximum permitted value.
+To turn on the thyristor positively in the shortest time, it is desirable to have a gate current with a fast rise time up to the maximum permitted value.
 This rise time is best achieved by pulse techniques, where a firing circuit generates a fast rise pulse of sufficient length to allow the anode current enough time to reach its latching value.

 Advantages of the use of Pulse signals

 - The advantage of the pulse is that much less power is dissipated in the gate compared to a continuous current.

 - The instant of firing can be accurately controlled.

 An essential requirement of the firing circuit in A.C. supply application is that the thyristor shall be turned on at a time related to the A.C. voltage phase.
 Also, the phase of the firing pulse in relation to the A.C. supply voltage zero must be capable of variation.